vibbits/material-liascript/protocols-tess.md

 In order to be able to register resources in TeSS you need to log in the registry.
 The following steps are specific for the login procedure with the Life Sciences Account.
 Alternatively, you can use another existing account like Google, Apple or an ORCID.
 In this case you will be redirected to the respective login portal.

+**We will not be able to provide a detail procedure for all the federated authentication mechanisms here.
+Try the example below.**

 *********************

             {{1}}